-- The Nursing GPA will be calculated after completion of each nursing course. - The student will be notified by letter from the School Director after the completion of the probationary interval concerning continuance in the School or dismissal.
+The Nursing GPA will be calculated after completion of each nursing course.

+The student will be notified by letter from the School Director after the completion of the probationary interval concerning continuance in the School or dismissal.

-DISMISSAL
+INELIGIBILITY AND DISMISSAL

-Pre-nursing Student Dismissal Policy:
+Pre-nursing Student Ineligibility Policy:

-- If a pre-nursing student in the College of Health Professions fails to remove probation in one semester, fails to make progress toward removal, or if the student must be placed on probation a second time as a pre-nursing student, they will be required to change their major. - Pre-nursing students whose GPA falls below 2.0 and who have not made progress in the removal of their probationary status after one probationary semester will be dismissed from both the College and The University of Akron for one year.
-The University current policy will be followed.
-Occasionally, the Dean of the College of Health Professions may dismiss students without placing them on probation first.
-(Example: A directly admitted new freshman receiving all "F"s their first semester.)
+- If a pre-nursing student in the College of Health and Human Sciences fails to remove probation in one semester, fails to make progress toward removal, or if the student must be placed on probation a second time as a pre-nursing student, they will be required to change their major. - Pre-nursing students follow the current the University policies on university probation/dismissal. - Pre-nursing students who fail the same pre-requisite course a second time are no longer eligible for admission to the School of Nursing and will be required to change their major.